GitTools/GitVersion/docs/input/docs/learn/faq.md

 ## I can't use the build number for NuGet

 If you have used NuGet you would notice the versions above are not compatible with NuGet.
-GitVersion solves this by providing [variables].
+GitVersion solves this by providing [variables][variables].

 What you have seen above is the `SemVer` variable.
 You can use the `NuGetVersion` variable to have the version formatted in a NuGet compatible way.